 Once you have audited your current business processes and highlighted the tasks which can be automated, it's time to choose the best tool for the job.
 There are many automation platforms out there that are designed to automate specific types of tasks, eg. automated help desk platforms or automated document management solutions.
-Opt for the automation tool that best suits your needs in terms of scalability, skill level and the types of users.
-There is also the option to create custom automation in your business.
+Opt for the automation tool that best suits your needs in terms of scalability, skill level and types of users.
+There is also the option to create custom automation for your business.

 3. Define your automation goals

 As with any new business process that you are investing time and money in, you will want to set specific performance targets and measure your ROI.
 Decide what results will define the success of automation in your organisation and ensure it's measurable.
 Be specific and mandate a regular check-in monthly, quarterly or annually.

 As a part of measuring the success of your business automation rollout, you will also want to put in place opportunities to tweak, refine and improve your automation initiatives.
 Without measuring results and refining processes, results can stall and your project may fail.
 Continue to improve efficiencies and outcomes by regularly refining both the automated processes themselves and also your goals and targets.